crewAIInc/crewAI/docs/core-concepts/Tools.md

 ## Using LangChain Tools
 !!! info "LangChain Integration"
-    CrewAI seamlessly integrates with LangChain’s comprehensive toolkit for search-based queries and more:
+    CrewAI seamlessly integrates with LangChain’s comprehensive toolkit for search-based queries and more, here are the available built-in tools that are offered by Langchain [LangChain Toolkit](https://python.langchain.com/docs/integrations/tools/)
+ :

 ```python
 from crewai import Agent